ChadCSong/AndroidOpenGL/README.md

         videoController.start()
 ```

-Then you can run this app
+Then you can run this app.

 # Improve